Ankit-0229/Ankit-0229/README.md

 💡 **Data Analyst in the making | SQL • Python • Power BI • Excel**

 I believe *data is more than just numbers — it’s a story waiting to be told.*
-On my GitHub, you’ll find projects where I clean, analyze, and visualize raw datasets into **actionable insights** that can drive smarter decisions.
+On my GitHub, you’ll find projects where I clean, analyze, and visualize raw datasets into **sensible insights** that can drive smarter decisions.

 ---